wyndchyme/mc3ds-modern/README.md

 |New Mojang/Other Ocean logos   |wyndchyme   |Replaces the Mojang and Other Ocean logos that appear on game start with their newer equivalents.   |Made for this pack   |N/A   |

 **Pack compiled and maintained by wyndchyme.**

+# Requirements
+- A physical/digital copy of Minecraft: New Nintendo 3DS Edition
+- Update 1.9.19 installed on your console
+- Purchased DLC (for access to Classic texture pack)

+_DLC for Minecraft: New Nintendo 3DS Edition is no longer avaliable for download as of 27 March 2023, apart from using third-party tools found on the internet to activate the full set of DLC released over the game's lifespan.
+The use of these tools can be considered piracy and is not endorsed by Modernization MegaPack._

 # Installation
 ## Method 1